Bow legs and knock knees

 Although you may be concerned about the shape of your child's legs, a slight degree of bowing or knocking is normal.
 That said, if your child has severe knock-knees or bowlegs, it's a good idea for a pediatric orthopedist to take a look.

 Two bones meet at the knee joint: the femur (thighbone) and the tibia (shinbone).
-Surgical treatment depends upon the maturity of the child.
-In younger children, whose growth plates are open and still growing, knee alignment can be changed by tethering the growth plates of the femur or tibia using staples.
+Surgical treatment depends on the maturity of the child.
+In younger kids, whose growth plates are open and still growing, knee alignment can be changed by tethering the growth plates of the femur or tibia using staples.
 As the growth plate grows on the untethered side, the knee will grow out of its excessive angle.

 In older children, who no longer have open growth plates, treatment consists of cutting, straightening and then holding the bones of the knee in place while they heal with metal implants, including pins, plates and screws.